AllRightsReserved093/Acorn-Case-Study/README.md

     API --> IOS
 ```

-The important design choice was that PostgreSQL search and AI refinement were optional acceleration layers, not single points of failure.
+The important design choice was that PostgreSQL search and AI refinement were optional acceleration layers.
 If they were unavailable, the backend could still return results from Datastore-backed paths.

 ## Reliability And Testing